King Henry IV

-An ally of Northumberland who brings him the false news of Hotspurs success in I.i.
+An ally of Northumberland who brings him the false news of Hotspur's success in Act 1, Scene 1.
 (Not to be confused with Falstaff's friend Bardolph.)

 A mysterious and influential leader of a group of rebel guerrilla fighters in Wales, his character never actually appears in the play.

 Proprietor of the seedy Boar's Head Tavern in Eastcheap, London.
 She has a dim wit but a good heart.